-The values of T{OFF} and R{DS(ON)} are found in the Electrical Characteristics.
+The values of T{OFF} and R{DS(ON)} are found in the Electrical Characteristics table.

-The worst case here occurs at the highest load.
-In this equation, R_L is the dc inductor resistance.
+The worst case here is highest switching frequency and highest load.
+In Equation 9, R_L is the dc inductor resistance.
 Of course, the lowest input voltage to the regulator must not be less than 4.5 V (typ).